top of page

 Allyson Brown, MS

 Allyson joined the team in October 2020.
-She graduated from Eastern Michigan University in Ypsilanti, MI with a Masters of Science in Public Health Education.
-Her responsibilities focus on IRB applications, protocols, and implementation; as well as Qualitative Surveys and Data Analysis.
+She graduated from Eastern Michigan University with a Masters of Science in Public Health Education, and is currently pursuing a second Masters in Library and Information Science from Kent State University.
+Her responsibilities focus on project coordination and qualitative analysis.

 What motivates you to do this work?